Magus-gut/blendytuber/README.md

 # blendytuber
-Personal project for a Vtubing program that uses Blender 3D's Rendering engine.
+Personal project for a Vtubing program that uses Blender 3D's Rendering engine and OpenCV for motion tracking.

 Dependencies:
 Blender Python API